Accenture/reactive-interaction-gateway/README.md

 # RIG - Reactive Interaction Gateway

-> With the 1.0 release, the most important features are there.
-We're still in
-> the process of running performance and security tests, so we recommend RIG
-> mostly for smaller deployments at the moment.

 RIG is a scalable, open source gateway to your microservices.
 It solves the problem of connection state (which users are online currently, with which devices), which allows your microservices to be stateless.
 Pushing arbitrary messages to all connected frontends of a